tkubica12/azure-workshops/d-azureml/README.md

 ```

 # Additional notes
-local_dev folder containes notebooks that I used to develop and test code for components in pipeline before using it in Azure ML.
+local_dev folder contains notebooks that I used to develop and test code for components in pipeline before using it in Azure ML.